mmarkdown/mmark/mmark.1.md

 :  allow includes from anywhere in the filesystem, otherwise they are only allowed *below* the current document

+**-unicode**

+:  allow unicode characters in \<t\>, from xml2rfc 3.16.0 this is allowed.
+It's true by default, set to false if you have an older xml2rfc version.
+Note the \<u\> text/html output produced by xml2rfc is (extremely) verbose.

 **-index**

 :  generate an index at the end of the document (default true)